 Understanding joint popping

-To date, there is no evidence to suggest that popping a person's own joints has negative effects, only a slight increase in range of motion.
+To date, there is no evidence to suggest that popping a person's own joints has negative effects, only a slight increase in

 When talking about popping joints, professionals differentiate between a person physically popping their own joints and condition-related popping.